DavidJKTofan/davidtofan.com/content/articles/cloudflare-data-localization.md

 ![How Keyless SSL Works Diagram](/media/Cloudflare/keyless-ssl-diagram-how-keyless-ssl-works.svg) _<caption>Image source: [Overview of Keyless SSL](https://www.cloudflare.com/ssl/keyless-ssl/).</caption>_

 It allows organizations to store and manage their own SSL private keys for use with Cloudflare on any external infrastructure of their choosing.
+Cloudflare never has possession of the private key material at all.

 More information can be found on the [Dev Docs](https://developers.cloudflare.com/ssl/keyless-ssl).